vhertzb/N741/Reproducible Research.md

 ======================================================
 Literate Statistical Analysis (Rossini)

-Process of ensuring data analysis is cear and transparent in terms of describing programs used to generate results.
+Process of ensuring data analysis is clear and transparent in terms of describing programs used to generate results.

 Extends beyond the Literate Programming paradigm to